andrekovac/typescript-minimal-example/README.md

 # Minimal TypeScript example

+## Run

+1. Install the typescript dependency by running `yarn` in this folder
+2. Run `yarn build` to compile the typescript file to javascript
+3. Run `node index.js` to run the compiled application
 ## What?

 This codebase demonstrates how the TypeScript compiler `tsc` compiles `index.ts` (using modern JavaScript syntax)